noahlee577/NFIB_Independent_Metastasis/README.md

-Code used to analyze RNA-seq data and generate figures in "NFIB-independent metastasis in SCLC" manuscript
+Code used to analyze RNA-seq data and generate figures in "NFIB-independent metastasis in small cell lung cancer" manuscript

 Pipeline: